 I would hazard to bet that Jerry Wilkinson has amassed the greatest private collection of not just the Florida Keys, but Upper Keys history in the world.
-The statement cannot be declared an absolute, but I would like to challenge any and everyone to reveal one that is greater.
-Without any further digressions, the point I am trying to make is that it would be amazing to place Jerry’s expansive collection in a climate-controlled room where people could have access to the material in order to do research on the Florida Keys (and the Upper Keys in particular) in a relaxed well-lit environment.
+The statement cannot be declared an absolute, but just challenge any and everyone to reveal one that is greater.
+It is amazing that we are placing Jerry’s expansive collection in a climate-controlled room where people could have access to the material in order to do research on the Florida Keys (and the Upper Keys in particular) in a relaxed well-lit environment.

-One of my jobs as curator at the Keys History & Discovery Center is organizing the creation of just such a place.
-It is called the Jerry Wilkinson Research Library, and the good news is that I have the room.
-I have a great room.
-In addition to the main exhibition floor and the 35-seat movie theater currently under construction, the second floor of the Keys History & Discovery Center has two additional rooms.
+In addition to the main exhibition floor and the 35-seat movie theater, the second floor of the Keys History & Discovery Center has two additional rooms.
 One of these rooms has been designated the Jerry Wilkinson Research Library and will be a place where interested parties will be able to dig deeper into the rich history of these islands.

-It is my goal that the Jerry Wilkinson Research Library be able to acquire the kind of resources enabling it to become the preeminent source when researching the history of the Upper Keys.
+Jerry Wilkinson Research Library is acquiring the kind of resources to enable it to become the preeminent source when researching the history of the Upper Keys.
 It will one day house newspaper articles, books, magazines, photographs and maps regarding topics pertinent to the Florida Keys with a special emphasis on documents pertaining to the Upper Keys.

 Jerry has spent decades of his life documenting the history of the Florida Keys and creating a space for his collection is a way for me to honor the man who has given so much of himself to not only the community, but to me.
 The endeavor will require that steps be taken.